 2. Centre of Research Excellence

 The NHMRC funded two CREs in mental health research, designed to support teams of researchers to pursue collaborative research and develop capacity in the field of mental health research.
 These CREs, funded in 2012, totaled $5 million and focus on suicide prevention and intervention strategies into substance abuse.

-3. NHMRC John Cade Fellowships in Mental Health Research
+3. NHMRC John Cade Fellowship in Mental Health Research

 An allocation of $7.5 million from the budget initiative was provided to fund two NHMRC John Cade Fellowships in Mental Health Research.
 These Fellowships were designed to build national leadership and to expand capacity in Australian mental health research by supporting research leaders with outstanding records of achievement in the mental health field and their research teams.NHMRC funded two successful applications.